 This plugin is free and, as it focuses on simplicity, no additional plugins or add-ons are offered.
 It is fully functional on its own, and will get you up and running in no time.

-bbPress is a forum plugin that enables you to create a full-featured forum on your WordPress website, and it’s a great way to get the conversation started on your blog.
+The bbPress forum plugin enables you to create a full-featured forum on your WordPress website, and it’s a great way to get the conversation started on your blog.
 Since forums are a simple way to connect with like-minded individuals, this is a great plugin choice if you want to get your online community started quickly.

 What’s more, this plugin is well-designed for both for beginners and experienced forum moderators.
 With bbPress, you can set up and moderate your forums easily.
 In addition, you can divide your site into sections, and even allow user-created content.